 11.1.
-Incident Reporting, Investigation and Learning
+Event Reporting, Analysis and Learning

-The purpose of this standard is to ensure that Enbridge workforce use accepted methods to report, investigate and learn from H&S events (People, MVI, and Property Damage).
-This process is not for Customer Impacts, Environmental, Fire/Explosion, Release/Leak/Spill, Security or System Control events.
+The purpose of this section is to ensure that Enbridge workforce use accepted methods to report, conduct event analysis and learn from occupational health and safety events (People, MVI, and select Property Damage).
+This process is not for Operational, Environmental, Fire/Explosion, Release/Leak/Spill, Security, System Control or Compliance events.

-Contractors performing work for Enbridge will report incidents immediately to an Enbridge representative.
-Contractors are expected to investigate incidents according to their incident investigation policy.
-Enbridge may, at its discretion, be involved in a contractor's incident investigation process where there is a high actual or potential severity.
+Contractors performing work for Enbridge will report events immediately to an Enbridge representative.
+Contractors are expected to investigate events according to their own incident investigation/event analysis policy.
+Enbridge may, at its discretion, be involved in a contractor's incident investigation/event analysis process where there is a high actual or potential severity.

-For events that may involve potential LSR Violations, please see section titled Enbridge Life Saving Rules.
+For events that may involve potential LSR Violations, please refer to the Enbridge Lifesaving Rules, specifically the use of the Human Performance Assessment model by the LSR Review Committee.

 This section applies to all Employees, Contractors, and Subcontractors directly supporting Enbridge activities.
-This section applies to all incidents.
-This section also sets the minimum requirements for investigation for all incidents of actual or potential Level 2 (A2P2) and higher as described in the incident severity matrix.
-Area Management can request that a full incident investigation is completed on any incident with an actual or potential of less than Level 2 (A2P2).
+This section also applies to all events and sets the minimum requirements for events with an actual or potential Level 2 (A2P2) and higher, as described in the event severity tables in Appendix C of the "GTM Event Analysis Process" document.